FrankHu-MSFT/Television-Network-Emulator/README.md

 Implementing different times is possible, easily through a timer that simply checks every 1 minute what time block it should be in.
 Could easily be implented with the nexttimeblock method.

+Possible Ideas:
+Save Video Time in timeblock and video place, to play the video at time X:XX on video Y in timeblock Z.
+That way it properly handles saving times for videos next week.